Archives

 405 foot guyed tower with ERI FM antennas

-Applying a RF connectors, installing a FM antenna or STL antenna, repairing light fixtures or conduit all require some amount of manual dexterity and concentration.
-Assembling high powered antenna requires close attention to detail.
-Any pinched O rings, cross threaded bolts, bent bullets and the antenna will have problems, likely at the worst possible time.
+Applying RF connectors, installing an FM antenna or STL antenna, and repairing light fixtures or conduit all require some amount of manual dexterity and concentration.
+Assembling high-powered antennas requires close attention to detail.
+Any pinched O rings, cross-threaded bolts, bent bullets, and the antenna will have problems, likely at the worst possible time.

 I advised the tower owner that they should be looking around for another tower company because these guys aren’t exactly setting the world on fire.